frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/salary-structure.md

 ### 2.1 Earnings and Deductions

 Earnings specify the Salary Components that are earned by an Employee.
-These components typically include basic, allowances, bonuses and incentives that are added to the employee's Total Salary.
+These components typically include basic, allowances, bonuses, and incentives that are added to the employee's Total Salary.
 On the other hand, Deductions specify the Salary Components that are deducted from the employee's Total Salary.
 These typically include the taxes.

 >**Note:** Only Salary Components set as 'Earnings' will be shown in the Earnings table and components set as 'Deductions' will be shown in the Deductions table.